danwt/research-artifacts-concurrent-trees/README.md

 - A C++ implementation of various sequential AVL trees including chunked trees
 - A web app for visual debugging of TLA+ traces written in Typescript, using React
+- Third party artifact reference code for backup and informational purposes